 © AAIDD.
 Research supports the use of psychological therapies among people with mild to moderate intellectual disability (ID).
 One barrier to people with ID accessing psychological treatments is the confidence of mental health practitioners.
 This article explores the confidence of Australian clinicians in providing therapy to people with ID.
 One hundred and fifty-two psychologists and counselors in Australia completed a survey exploring self-reported confidence when working with clients who have ID and mental health difficulties.
 Clinicians were most confident with generic counseling skills, but less confident with elements of assessments and interventions.
 The use of treatment protocols was endorsed as helpful particularly among those with low confidence.
 This highlights the need for dissemination of treatment guides and training to help increase clinician confidence.

-Osborn, R, Girgis, M, Sladakovic, J, Morse, S, Kneebone, I, Shires, AG, Durvasula, S & Roberts, L 2018, 'Mindfulness-Integrated CBT (MiCBT) for Reducing Distress in Parents of Children with Intellectual Disability (ID): a Case Series."', Journal of Developmental and Physical Disabilities, vol. 30, no. 4, pp. 559-568.View/Download from: UTS OPUS or Publisher's site
+Osborn, R, Girgis, M, Sladakovic, J, Morse, S, Kneebone, I, Shires, AG, Durvasula, S & Roberts, L 2018, 'Mindfulness-Integrated CBT (MiCBT) for Reducing Distress in Parents of Children with Intellectual Disability (ID): a Case Series."', Journal of Developmental and Physical Disabilities, vol. 30, no. 4, pp. 559-568.View/Download from: Publisher's site

 Caring for a child with an intellectual disability (ID) is associated with significant psychological distress.
 Interventions include cognitive behavioural therapy (CBT) and Mindfulness-based Stress Reduction (MBSR).
 Mindfulness-integrated CBT (MiCBT) may offer a balance between CBT's change focus and MBSR's acceptance focus for these parents.
 Five participants were recruited and provided one to one MiCBT tailored to parental carers of children with ID.
 Four participants completed the Depression Anxiety Stress Scales 21 (DASS-21) pre-treatment and post-treatment.
 Reliable change analysis was used to identify clinically reliable change.
 One participant dropped out after four sessions, four completed eight of the available eight sessions.
 Two participants reported reductions in depressive and stress symptoms, and one of these, additionally reported a reduction in anxiety symptoms.
 All four participants who completed treatment rated the treatment as acceptable.
 MiCBT shows promise as an intervention to assist parental carers of children with ID.